What sport teaches us about success

 Like all great journalists, Sayed is an astute and sensitive observer.
 He sees more than his subject.
 He notices details that others miss, which speak to something greater than sport and help us understand ourselves in all our complexity – our darker side as well as our potential for generosity and self-sacrifice.
 What’s more, Syed does all this in an approachable, unassuming style without a hint of preaching.
 And then you realise.
 The story of the Greatest, is also the story of ourselves.

 Andy Homden writes regularly for ITM.
-His current work focuses on creating the conditions that enable both adults and young people communicate effectively using the written word.
+One area of his treacher training work focuses on creating the conditions that enable both adults and young people to communicate effectively using the written word.
+He is the CEO of Consilium Education.